wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 happen without deep-diving into its implementation.
 That's KISS with a dash of DDD to finish it off.

-{{< admonition note >}}
+> [!note]
-My goal here isn't to say Golang is better than Bash, nor that you should replace all your scripts with binaries.
-I used those languages as the latter has plenty of unreadable quirks and cryptic design choices, while the former is easier to produce a dual with a KISS design.
+> My goal here isn't to say Golang is better than Bash, nor that you should
-{{< /admonition >}}
+> replace all your scripts with binaries.
+I used those languages as the latter has
+> plenty of unreadable quirks and cryptic design choices, while the former is
+> easier to produce a dual with a KISS design.

 ## Over-engineering